Odyssey of Redemption and Transformation

 As a seasoned sailor, Alvarenga came up with ingenuous solutions to deal with the dire circumstances.
 They were in a small open craft measuring 25 feet in length with no cabin or hardtop to shield themselves from the elements.
 On deck was a refrigerator-sized ice chest, which he flipped over and turned into a shelter to protect against the harsh midday sun and for warmth on cold nights.
 It was cramped, but at least afforded some relief.

 Alvarenga had no problems catching sea turtles, fish, and sea birds which out in the open ocean were attracted to anything that was floating.
 There were also the occasional flying fish that accidentally landed in their boat.
-Alvarenga also devised a system of collecting barnacles and algae, whatever happened to grow and collect on the bottoms of the boat, when it was slim pickings for fish and birds.
+Alvarenga also devised a system of collecting barnacles and algae, whatever happened to grow and collect on the bottom of the boat, when it was slim pickings for fish and birds.

 Alvarenga's crewmate, Ezequiel Córdoba, was in this early twenties, an inexperienced sailor who had never been in open water beyond fishing in a sheltered lagoon.
 Out at sea, far from any shore, Córdoba was completely disoriented, often panicked.
 Given his poor mental state, which is a strong determining factor on whether someone survives challenging situations, his prognosis was not good.
 As the days and weeks dragged on and turned into months, he grew more despondent.